AI Summary of Peer-Reviewed Research

 Publishing process signals: STANDARD — reflects the venue and review process. — venue and review process.

-Moderate climate change awareness found in Sto.
-Domingo residents
+Residents showed moderate climate change awareness in Santo Domingo

 An illustration depicting sustainable development and environmental policy with government building, balance scales, renewable energy sources, industrial facilities, growth charts, and environmental protection symbols.